s-KaiNet/spsave/docs/Recipes.md

 ## `spsave` recipes

 On this page you can find different options supported by `spsave`.
 Lets assume we have some core options like `siteUrl`, `username`, `password`.
-The most interesting options are file content option, so lets take a closer look on all possible scenarios.
+The most interesting options are file content option, so lets take a closer look to all possible scenarios.

 As you may know there are three types of file content options - file content, glob, vinyl file.

 ## File content options

-##### input:
+##### Save file using its name and content.
+Additionally perform major checkin:
 ```javascript
 spsave({
   siteUrl: '[sp url]',  username: '[username]', password: '[password]',